Scroll to top

 Close Protection in Mombasa, Kenya

-High risk Kenya
+High risk environment Kenya Vetted local operators

 Planning travel to Mombasa?
 Speak with a security consultant.

-Operating in Mombasa
+Our operations in Mombasa

 Threat Intelligence